WestGrid/trainingMaterials/_posts/design/2024-12-20-upcoming-training-winter-spring-2025.md

 <!-- Typically at the end of a term we organize a longer, in-person research computing school at SFU that is open -->
 <!-- to all students, postdocs, faculty and staff.
 We will add more information here. -->

-SFU's 2025 week-long Research Computing Summer School will take place from June 9th to 13th.
-This year's program offers a hands-on introduction to essential tools and concepts in modern scientific computing and data-intensive research, with an emphasis on efficient, reproducible, and scalable workflows.
-Through a combination of guided instruction and practical sessions, attendees will develop the skills needed to navigate computational environments, manage and optimize research code, and harness the power of high-performance computing.
+SFU's 2025 week-long Research Computing Summer School took place from June 9th to 13th.
+This year's program offered a hands-on introduction to essential tools and concepts in modern scientific computing and data-intensive research, with an emphasis on efficient, reproducible, and scalable workflows.
+Through a combination of guided instruction and practical sessions, attendees developed the skills needed to navigate computational environments, manage and optimize research code, and harness the power of high-performance computing.